 TERMINATION

-The Access Provider may terminate the supply of any Service, by giving the Access Seeker and the Authority thirty (30) calendar days’ written notice if any of the circumstances exist which would give the Access Provider the right to exercise a right of suspension under clause 12.2 in respect of that Service.
+The Access Provider may terminate the supply of any Service, by giving the Access Seeker (and copying the Authority) thirty (30) calendar days’ written notice if any of the circumstances exist, which would give the Access Provider the right to exercise a right of suspension under clause 12.2 in respect of that Service.

-The Access Provider may terminate the supply of any Service by giving the Access Seeker and the Authority thirty (30) calendar days’ written notice if:
+The Access Provider may also terminate the supply of any Service by giving the Access Seeker (and copying the Authority) thirty (30) calendar days’ written notice if:

+the Access Seeker committed a Material Breach, and

+the Access Provider has suspended the Service, orthe Agreement, or

+has taken any other step envisaged pursuant to clause 12.3(a)

-the Access Seeker is in Material Breach and has failed to rectify the Material Breach within twenty-one (21) calendar days after the Access Provider notified the Access Seeker in writing of the Material Breach;
+but the Access Seeker has failed to rectify the Material Breach within additional seven (7) calendar days after the Access Provider has taken the last of the steps described in clause 12.3(a);

 the Access Seeker becomes Insolvent, provided that this right will not be exercised for so long as the Access Seeker fulfils all its obligations, including paying all amounts as and when they fall due in the course of any Insolvency;

-subject to clause 15, a notified Force Majeure Event or Regulatory Event substantially adversely affects the ability of the Access Provider to perform its obligations under Supply Terms for a continuous period of forty-five (45) calendar days, provided that the Access Seeker may require during the notice period that the parties, on reasonable notice, engage in discussions with each other, the Equivalence Compliance and Technical Committee (“ECTC”), and the Authority, to establish whether alternative terms of supply can apply.
-Any amendment shall be made only in accordance with the provisions of these Supply Terms.
+subject to clause 15, notified Force Majeure Event or Regulatory Event substantially adversely affects the ability of the Access Provider to perform its obligations under the Agreement for a continuous period of forty-five (45) calendar days, provided that the Access Seeker may require during the notice period that the parties, on reasonable notice, engage in discussions with each other, the ECTC, or the Authority, as applicable, to establish whether alternative terms of supply can apply.
+Any amendment shall be made only in accordance with the provisions of the Reference Offer.

-The Access Provider may terminate any Service by giving the Access Seeker and the Authority ninety (90) calendar days’ written notice if:
+The Access Provider may terminate any Service by giving the Access Seeker (and copying the Authority) ninety (90) calendar days’ written notice if:

-the Access Seeker is no longer entitled to that Service, and the Access Provider has evidence to prove it; or
+the Access Seeker is no longer eligible to that Service, and the Access Provider has evidence to prove it; or

-the Law or the Authority no longer imposes an obligation on the Access Provider to provide that Service and the Authority has approved the removal of the relevant Service from the Reference Offer,
+the Law or the Authority no longer imposes an obligation on the Access Provider to provide that Service and the Authority has approved the removal of the relevant Service from the Reference Offer.

-provided that the Access Seeker may require during the notice period that the parties, on reasonable notice, engage in discussions with each other, the ECTC, and the Authority to establish whether a replacement service or alternative terms of supply can apply to the provision of such Services.
-Any amendment shall be made only in accordance with the provisions of these Supply Terms.

-Either party may terminate the supply of any Service by giving the other party and the Authority seven (7) days’ written notice if:
+Either party may terminate the supply of any Service by giving the other party (and copyng the Authority) seven (7) days’ written notice if:

-the continued operation of the Supply Terms would be unlawful, contravene legal or regulatory obligations; or
+the continued operation of the Agreement would be unlawful or contravene legal or regulatory obligations of either party; or

 the Access Seeker ceases to be a Licensed Operator; or

-the SE’s License is revoked by the Authority.
+the BNET’s License is revoked by the Authority.

-If the Authority revokes the Reference Offer, then these Supply Terms automatically and immediately terminate on the date of revocation.
+If the Authority revokes the Reference Offer, then the Agreement automatically and immediately terminate on the date of revocation.

-If the circumstances giving rise to a right of termination are cured during any notice period or period of remedy and such remedy is objectively evidenced in writing to the terminating party before the expiry of that notice period or period of remedy then (except in cases where the terminating party is terminating for a persistent curable breach or the breach is of its nature past and incurable) the Supply Terms shall not terminate.
+If the circumstances giving rise to a right of termination are cured during any notice period or period of remedy and such remedy is objectively evidenced in writing to the terminating party before the expiry of that notice period or period of remedy then (except in cases where the terminating party is terminating for a persistent curable breach or the breach is of its nature past and incurable) the Agreement shall not terminate.

 CONSEQUENCES OF TERMINATION